CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Sometimes even to live is an act of courage.”
-Anger." - Seneca</p>
+<p>"Whenever I wish to enjoy the quips of a clown, I am not compelled to hunt far; I can laugh at myself." - Seneca</p>
 <!-- STOIC_QUOTE_END -->